lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "🌸 Deep rest is a skill — not a luxury.
 Each session trains your body to feel safe enough to sleep again."

-follow_up_question: "Would you like to know how exercise helps you sleep better in menopause?"
+follow_up_question: "Would you like to learn how exercise can help with your sleep in menopause?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Exercise & Relaxation for Sleep"
+label: "learn about exercise for sleep"

 intent_patterns:
   - "What is NSDR?"